 Myanmar is characterized by fertile lands, significant agricultural potential and a rich endowment of natural resources.
-Despite this, poverty levels are estimated at 26% of the population with poverty twice as high in rural areas where 70% of people live.
+Despite this, poverty levels are estimated at 32% of the population with poverty more than twice as high in rural areas where 65% of people live.

 Plan International Myanmar is working with communities in some of the poorest parts of the country - Ayerwaddy, Rakhine and Mandalay.

 Myanmar also has a history of armed conflict between ethnic non-state armed groups and government forces and this has displaced over 600,000 people.
-Some of the country's most vulnerable children are now living in Internally Displaced peoples camps in Sittwe and Kachin.
-Plan International is working with displaced communities to ensure that children have access to food, water, education and learning materials - the essentials to make sure they get the best possible start in life.
+Some of the country's most vulnerable children are now living in Internally Displaced Persons camps in Sittwe and Kachin.
+Plan International is working with displaced communities to ensure that children have access to food, non-food items (NFIs), water, education and learning materials - the essentials to make sure they get the best possible start in life.

 Over the next 5 years, we are committed to working in the following sectors:

-- Maternal, Neonatal & Child Health with Nutrition (MNCHN): focusing on pregnant/lactating women and the first 1,000 days of a child's life.
+- Maternal, Neonatal & Child Health and Nutrition (MNCHN): focusing on pregnant/lactating women and the first 1,000 days of a child's life.

 - Early Childhood Care and Development (ECCD): with an emphasis on parenting education, school readiness and transitions to primary school.

-- Water, Sanitation & Hygiene (WASH): including improvements in hand washing behaviour, open defecation free communities and access to safe and sufficient water.
+- Water, Sanitation & Hygiene (WASH): improving hand washing behaviours, creating open defecation free communities and providing access to safe and sufficient water.

-- Child Protection: focusing on prevention through the establishment of community based child protection systems.
+- Child Protection: Preventing child abuse through the establishment of community-based child protection mechanisms.